shawnscoding/reactjs-crontab/README.md

     fn: sayGoobye,
     id: '2',
     config: '5-7-12-11-*',
-    // Execute In November on 12th At 7AM and At 5 minute(s)
+    // Execute In November on 12th At 07:05
     name: 'Say Goodbye',
     description: 'Say Goodbye on console'
   },